MIT Logo

-Priority will be given to students who pre-register for the class.
-Pre-registered students will receive a questionnaire two weeks before Reg Day.
-Enrollment is determined based on answers to the questionnaire and a lottery of the qualified students.
+Priority will be given to students who preregister for the class.
+Preregistered students will receive a questionnaire two weeks before reg day.
+If you hope to cross-register from Harvard of Wellesley (and therefore cannot preregister), please email the course instructor (egozy@mit.edu) two weeks before reg day to receive the questionnaire link.
+Enrollment is determined based on answers to the questionnaire and a lottery of the qualified students, with a slight preference for MIT music majors, minors, and concentrators.
 You will be notified as to your enrollment status a few days before reg day.

 Course Description

-Interactive Music Systems is a hands on programming and design course that explores audio synthesis, musical structure, HCI (human computer interaction), and visual presentation as the ingredients for the creation of engaging real-time interactive musical experiences.
+Interactive Music Systems is a hands on programming and design course, requiring extensive and advanced knowledge of Python (including object-oriented programming).
+Students write code to learn about audio synthesis, musical structure, HCI (human computer interaction), and visual presentation as the ingredients for the creation of engaging real-time interactive musical experiences.

 These experiences allow users to connect with music more deeply than through passive listening.
 The most successful ones give users intuitive control, greater musical insight, and a deeper emotional response to the musical experience.